-Cancer breathalyzer: Researchers developing breath test for possible diagnosis of lung and breast cancersJune 6th, 2012 in Cancer
+Cancer breathalyzer: Researchers developing breath test for possible diagnosis of lung and breast cancersJune 6, 2012 By John Toon and Abby Vogel Robinson in Medicine & Health / Cancer

 (Medical Xpress) -- A breath test designed to detect established lung cancer in humans showed promising results in a study conducted by researchers at the Georgia Institute of Technology and the Winship Cancer Institute of Emory University.
 The researchers presented their results June 2 at the annual American Society of Clinical Oncology (ASCO) meeting in Chicago.

 The Georgia Tech team, led by Charlene W. Bayer, Ph.D., and the Winship researchers, led by Geetha D. Vallabhaneni, M.D., found 75 unique breath volatile organic compounds (BVOCs) that differed between patients with non-small cell lung cancer (NSCLC) and subjects without the disease.
 The study enrolled 25 newly diagnosed female patients with NSCLC and 25 females without the cancer.

 The breath compounds of lung cancer patients were also compared with the BVOCs in patients with breast cancer, a second aim of the study.
 To do this, Bayer teamed with Winship researcher Sheryl G.A.
 Gabram, M.D.
 The researchers recently conducted a clinical study analyzing more than 300 BVOCs in breath samples of 20 healthy women over the age of 40 and 20 women recently diagnosed with stage II-IV breast cancer and who had not yet received treatment.
 The results showed that the breath analysis was able to determine whether the sample came from a cancer patient or healthy subject 78 percent of the time.